Conformal Tightness of Holographic Scaling in Black Hole Thermodynamics: Origin of the area law: basic setup for generalized Schwarzschild metrics

 In particular, the characteristic dimensional scaling of the entropy~(\ref{eq:entropy_formula}) can be seen by rewriting it in the form

-and recognizing that the dominant value of the integral arises from $\xi \simeq 1$.
-As all the factors in Eq.~(\ref{eq:entropy_formula_dimensionless}) are dimensionless and of order one, except for the spectral function $N(\omega)$, it follows that the final outcome is a number governed by naturalness times the spectral function itself evaluated at $\xi/\beta \simeq 1/\beta$; thus, the dimensional relation is given by the shorthand expression
+and recognizing that the dominant value of the integral arises from $\xi \simeq 1$ as the interplay between the decreasing logarithmic partition function and the increasing density of states.
+As all the factors in equation~(\ref{eq:entropy_formula_dimensionless}) are dimensionless and of order one, except for the spectral function $N(\omega)$, it follows that the final outcome is a number governed by naturalness times the spectral function itself evaluated at $\xi/\beta \simeq 1/\beta$.
+This argument is unambiguous when the functional form of $N(\omega)$ is homogeneous, which is certainly the case for our problem, e.g., as described in equation~(\ref{eq:WKB_number_of_states_scaled}); this power-law dependence $\omega^{p}$ with $p=D-1$ implies, from Euler's theorem for homogeneous functions, that the integral of equation~(\ref{eq:entropy_formula_dimensionless}) scales as $\beta^{-p}$, which amounts to the shorthand expression

+Therefore, for any homogeneous density function, the scaling~(\ref{eq:entropy_number-density_scaling}), with the interplay between the partition-like function and the density of states, involves a numerical coefficient of order one.
+However, the details are subtle, in the presence of a regularization, and are further discussed in the next section.

 Consequently, the scaling~(\ref{eq:WKB_number_of_states_scaled}) is directly transferred from the spectral function to the entropy, with the additional simplification that the Hawking-temperature identification is made.
 Once this is recognized, the entropy acquires the factorized structure